 UTL Trust Management Services Limited remains the Fund's Trustee.
-Under the Trust deed, the trustee is entitled to an annual fee of 0.05% of the net asset value of the fund, accrued on a daily basis, and payable semi-annually in arrears but subject to a minimum of N400,000 each, whichever is higher, exclusive of VAT.
+Under the Trust deed, the trustee is entitled to an annual fee of 0.0375% of the value of the assets under custody, accrued on a daily basis, and payable semi-annually in arrears but subject to a minimum of N400,000, exclusive of VAT.
 The annual fees shall accrue on a daily basis.
 Total Trustees fees for the year was N430,000 (2023: N430,000).